Marketing experimentation: Marketing farms

 In online marketing, link farms are used to increase traffic by linking several web pages to another page, in order to drive up oncoming traffic from these other pages.
-The black-hat version of this service will do more harm than good, and is devastatingly efficient due to its numerous deployment options.
 They are easy to spot because they don’t have any information that is useful.
 They are generally a bunch of random links on a page that will take you to different places on the web.
 Because search engines are interested in helping people find what they are looking for on the web, it is easy to see why they look down on link farms.
 If a search engine has too many link farms in its index, people will become annoyed when trying to find useful information, and they will eventually begin looking for other search engines to use.